How Leech therapy treats hypertension and helps to control BP (blood pressure).

 Need for therapy to reduce hypertension

 In Tanqiyae mawad, the resolution and excretion of morbid humor are done removal of excess fluid from the body.
-This helps in maintaining the normal homoeostasis in the body in both the quantity and quality of four body humours.
-These humours are responsible for maintaining normal health in the person.
+This helps in maintaining the normal homeostasis in the body in both the quantity and quality of four body humor.
+This humor are responsible for maintaining normal health in the person.